BluePigeonProject/blue-pigeon/README.md

 #### **3. High Availability**

-Blue Pigeon must be able to stay alive to catch incoming messages without routine intervention by the Red Teamer.
+Blue Pigeon must maintain maximum availability to (and only to) the compromised host while being deployed.

-- Blue Pigeon must be able to stay alive to catch incoming messages without routine intervention by the Red Teamer.
+- Blue Pigeon must be able to stay alive to catch incoming messages without regular intervention by the Red Teamer.

-- Blue Pigeon must be able to withstand malicious requests/DoS attempts and maintain availableness to the intended host.
+- Blue Pigeon must be able to withstand malicious requests/DoS attempts and maintain availability to the intended host.

   - Blue Pigeon is capable of permanently staying in discoverable mode for the compromised host to scan and connect to.

   - HMAC-based authentication and filename randomization are employed to mitigate against DoS and replay attacks.
-Blue Pigeon only accepts the file transfer requests after authentication using a configurable secret passphrase.
+Blue Pigeon only accepts the file transfer requests after authenticating with a configurable secret passphrase.